This article does not yet show and describe the graphical user interface of Checkmk version 2.0.0. We will update this article as soon as possible.

 Encrypted communication for updates

 This rule setting is likewise optional.
-The Agent Updater assumes that there is a direct connection to the Checkmk server and it will ignore all local proxy settings — even if proxy settings have actually been configured on the destination host.
+The agent updater assumes that there is a direct connection to the Checkmk server and it will ignore all local proxy settings — even if proxy settings have actually been configured on the destination host.
 If this is the desired behavior this rule setting can therefore be omitted.
 Otherwise either enter proxy settings manually, or use the host’s existing environment variables.

 Executable Format (Linux)

-Since version 1.5.0 you can optionally specify how the plug-in is added to the installation package for the agent.
+You can optionally specify how the plug-in is added to the installation package for the agent.
 How the rule behaves by default depends on the target system:

 Linux (deb, rpm, tgz): You do not have to manually adjust anything for these systems; the agent updater is passed as a 64bit binary.
 You can also optionally select a 32bit binary for legacy systems, or the old Python script.
 Important: For the binary you need the glibc package (minimum the 2.5 version).
 Linux distributions have generally met these requirements since 2006.